Apotosis

 Rhett Mankind is an award-winning digital artist with over 25 years in branding, digital art, and creative direction.
 He has taught digital and crypto art, and is the original creator of Turbo Token.

-Following a life-altering health event and existential crisis, he turned to art as a way to explore meaning, finding purpose through creating and sharing.
+Following a life-altering health event, he turned to art as a way to explore meaning, finding purpose through creating and sharing.

 Signal Log